ntk148v/til/amazon/courses/aws-saa-c03/README.md

     - 172.16.0.0 - 172.31.255.255 (172.16.0.0/12)
     - 192.168.0.0 - 192.168.255.255 (192.168.0.0/16)
 - VPC - Subnet (IPv4):
-  - AWS reservces 5 IP addresses (first 4 & last 1) in each subnet, not available for use.
+  - AWS reservces 5 IP addresses (first 4 and last 1) in each subnet, not available for use.

   ```
   10.0.0.0/24